Wood Architecture & Design

 The Leigh Court ten-bay cruck-framed barn in Leigh, England, built ca. 1325; photo courtesy of English Heritage

-Built in the 15th century using traditional ship-building techniques, the Saint Catherine’s Church in Honfleur, France, is one of the most remarkable examples of wooden religious buildings; photo: Cristiano Oliveira
+Created in the 15th century using traditional ship-building techniques, the Saint Catherine’s Church in Honfleur, France, is one of the most remarkable examples of wooden religious buildings; photo: Cristiano Oliveira

 Balloon frame house under construction, Omaha Reservation, Nebraska, 1877.
 Photo by William Henry Jackson; The National Anthropological Archives, Smithsonian Institution